DuMont Television Network: Disputes with AT&T and Paramount

 DuMont struggled to get its programs aired in many parts of the country, in part due to technical limitations of network lines maintained by telephone company AT&T Corporation.
-During the 1940s and 1950s, television signals were sent between stations via coaxial cable and microwave links that were owned by AT&T. The service provider did not have enough circuits to provide signal relay service from the four networks to all of their affiliates at the same time, so AT&T allocated times when each network could offer live programs to its affiliates.
+During the 1940s and 1950s, television signals were sent between stations via coaxial cable and microwave links owned by AT&T. The service provider did not have enough circuits to provide signal relay service from the four networks to all of their affiliates at the same time, so AT&T allocated times when each network could offer live programs to its affiliates.
 In 1950, AT&T allotted NBC and CBS each over 100 hours of live prime time network service, but gave ABC 53 hours, and DuMont 37.
 AT&T also required each television network to lease both radio and television lines.
 DuMont was the only television network without a radio network, so it was the only network forced to pay for a service it did not use.
 DuMont protested AT&T's actions with the Federal Communications Commission, and eventually reached a compromise.

 DuMont's biggest corporate hurdle may have been with the company's own partner, Paramount.
 Relations between the two companies were strained as early as 1939 when Paramount opened experimental television stations in Los Angeles and Chicago without DuMont's involvement.
 Dr. DuMont claimed that the original 1937 acquisition proposal required Paramount to expand its television interests "through DuMont".
 Paramount representative Paul Raibourn, who also was a member of DuMont's board of directors, denied that any such restriction had ever been discussed, but Dr. DuMont was vindicated by a 1953 examination of the original draft document.